Kavya-Vasa/Online-Examination-System/README.md

 Exam id.

 1. Aim and Objective of the project
-The aim of this project is to Provide a friendly, easy to use examination platform for students.
+<br>The aim of this project is to Provide a friendly, easy to use examination platform for
+students.<br>
 General objective: -
 General objective of our project is to change the current manual system into a computerized one.
-This project would be very useful for educational institutes where regular evaluation of students’ is required.
+This project would be very useful for educational institutes where regular evaluation of students’ is required.<br>
 Specific objective: -

 ● Online examination project assesses students by conducting online objective